Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- In 27 games this season (26.0%), Harris II has picked up an RBI, and in 10 of those games (9.6%) he had more than one.
+- Harris II has an RBI in 27 of 105 games this year, with multiple RBI in 10 of them.
 He has also driven in three or more of his team's runs in three contests.

+- He has scored in 40 of 105 games this year, and more than once 12 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.